Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: Fundamental Barriers to Intractability Results for AGI

 \subsection{Challenge 2: Are there subsets of situation-behaviour tuple data that are not learnable?}

 One might attempt to repair the proof by claiming that there are subsets of the set of situation-behaviour tuple data where the behaviour is generated by a non-invertible mechanism.

-For example, one might argue that humans are able to execute arbitrary (or near-arbitrary) algorithms, and a subset of the situation-behaviour tuples would consist of input-output pairs for arbitrary Turing Machines.
+For example, one might argue that humans are able to execute arbitrary (or near-arbitrary) algorithms, and a subset of the situation-behaviour tuples would consist of input-output tuples for arbitrary Turing Machines.

 There are a number of challenges with this approach to repairing the proof.
 The key issue is that it is far from obvious that humans can execute an \textit{arbitrary} algorithm in their minds.

 \begin{enumerate} \item Humans' working memory is limited.
 This means that humans would often use pen and paper to execute algorithms.
 If the intermediate steps are included in the data, the learning problem may become easier.
 If the intermediate steps are excluded, the learning problem may become unnatural: for example, it is obvious that it is not possible to learn to predict the output of a human's using a one-time pad~\cite{Aaronson_2013} if the pad is secret and excluded from the training data, but this is not a natural or interesting problem.
 In general, it is obvious that if one subsets the training data adversarially, learning would not be possible.
 One might make distinctions between the extreme example of learning to predict the output of a one-time pad encryption, but that argument needs to be made.